Lecturer

 I thought that the idea should be 1) modernized, and 2) expanded beyond classical music.
 So I created my own "Three Bs", and MY "Bs" are:

-Bach (I could never toss HIM out!), Beethoven (same thing!) and The Beatles.
+Bach (no musical club should be without Johann!), Beethoven (same thing!) and The Beatles.

 If you're wondering why The Beatles deserve to be in such lofty company, I would be happy to show you.
 The traits they shared are surprising, and the influence the older guys had on the younger ones are quite remarkable.
 They deserve to be in the same club.